 I definitely recommend checking out the iconic Bixby Bridge (as seen in HBO’s Big Little Lies), admiring McWay Falls, hiking in Andrew Molera State Park, and Limekiln State Park, having a drink with a view at Nepenthe and watching the sunset at Pfeiffer Beach!

 There’s no cell service in Big Sur, so be prepared for an off-the-grid weekend of relaxation and gorgeous views.

 The small town of Page, Arizona may seem like no more than a small town worthy of a brief stop on a road trip at first blush–but this small, unassuming town is home to some of the most incredible sights in the entire southwest, and it definitely belongs on your USA bucket list!

-Page is where you can find famous Antelope Canyon, as well as Horseshoe Bend, the Instagram darling of the Colorado River (for very good reason).
+Page is where you can find the famous Antelope Canyon, as well as Horseshoe Bend, the Instagram darling of the Colorado River (for very good reason).